English, M.A.

 • For all other languages, identify a professor in one of the foreign language departments at Brooklyn College who is willing to test your knowledge of your chosen language and agree on a mutually convenient date to take the test.
 The English graduate deputy can assist.

 • Take a course at the CUNY Graduate Center’s Language Reading Program (see below) in French, German, Italian, Latin, or Spanish (not all languages are offered every semester).
 If you pass the course with a grade of B or better, this will satisfy the foreign language requirement.
-It is your responsibility to request that the GC Language Reading Program notify the English graduate deputy of the course results.
+It is your responsibility to request that the Graduate Center Language Reading Program notify the English graduate deputy of the course results.

 • If your first language is not English, speak to the graduate deputy about possible exemption from this requirement.